One of the worst things that can happen to you as a business owner is to break the law.

 (Cut And Paste Website Legal Pages – Website Legal Pages)

-Cut & Paste website templates feature less passive voice and more plain language phrasing and can be customized with search and replace to add your own details, then pasted into your web pages.
+These legal pages feature less passive voice and more plain language phrasing and can be customized with search and replace to insert your own business details, then pasted into your legal pages.